LATEST UPDATE FOR SPRING 2022 GRADUATES (5/17/2022)

 For additional information about copyright and fair use, visit the Center for Teaching and Learning (CETL) Copyright and Fair Use page or the University of California Copyright page.

-4. Attend a Formatting and Submission workshop.
+4. Attend a Formatting and Submission webinar.

 The Graduate Resource Center offers several Thesis Formatting and Submission workshops every Fall Semester, Spring Semester, and Summer Session.
 These workshops are not mandatory, but are highly recommended.